 Cobbs Creek Golf Course – Hugh Wilson – Philadelphia, PA

-In 1916, Philadelphia opened a municipal course for the city designed by Hugh Wilson.
+In 1916, Philadelphia opened a Hugh Wilson designed municipal course for the city.
 Wilson only designed two courses in his career, Merion and Cobbs Creek.
-The goal was to build a course as good as any private facility in the area.
-Wilson who enlisted the help of his fellow Philadelphia School of Architecture friends, did just that and Cobbs Creek became an iconic public design.
+His goal was to build a public course as good as any private facility in the area.
+Wilson enlisted the help of his fellow Philadelphia School of Architecture friends and did just that.
+Cobbs Creek became an iconic public design.

-Over the years, Cobbs has fallen into disrepair, operators changing the routing and covering up many of the dramatic holes.
-The unbelievable rolling Philadelphia topography makes possible what could be a world class public course on par with New York’s Bethpage State Park.
+Over the years, Cobbs fell into disrepair.
+Operators changed the routing and covered up many of the dramatic holes.
+The unbelievable rolling Philadelphia topography makes for what could be a world class public course, on par with New York’s Bethpage State Park.
 Thanks to Cirba and Bausch’s tireless work, Cobbs will see a renovation in the near future.
-A private – public partnership deal was struck and The Friends of Cobbs Creek will run the facility moving forward.
+A private/public partnership deal was struck, and The Friends of Cobbs Creek will run the facility moving forward.
 The plans call for a Gil Hanse led restoration of the course, recapturing the lost holes on the original routing.

 Paxon Hollow Country Club – J. Franklin Meehan – Marple Township, PA